fluxbb/converter/README.md

 - MAKE BACKUP BEFORE USING THIS CONVERTER!

 ## Installation instructions
-- Install FluxBB v1.4.10 on your server (example: http://example.com/fluxbb/).
+- Install FluxBB v1.5.6 on your server (example: http://example.com/fluxbb/).
 - Create a subdirectory in the FluxBB directory (example name: "converter").
 - Put all files from the converter zipfile in that directory.
 - Go to the converter page (http://example.com/fluxbb/converter/).
 - Choose which forum software you want to convert from.
 - Enter database connection information
 - Press 'Start converter'.
-- When the converter is done, remove the converter files.
+- When the converter is done, remove the converter files
-- Replace all the FluxBB 1.4.10 files with a clean FluxBB 1.5 installation.
-- Fill in the password of your database.
-- Press 'Update'.
 - Done!
 You're now ready to use FluxBB!

 ## Running from command line